Santiago-HR/Skip-List/README.md

 comparator (returns null for natural ordering)

-❌ Unsupported Operations
+Unsupported Methods

-The following methods are intentionally not implemented and will throw UnsupportedOperationException:
+The following methods are intentionally not implemented and throw UnsupportedOperationException:

 headSet